 The XAConnectionFactoryWrapper

-and XADataSourceWrapper
+and XADataSourceWrapper interfaces

 can be used to support alternative embedded transaction managers.
 The interfaces are

-responsible for wrapping XAConnectionFactory
+responsible for wrapping XAConnectionFactory and XADataSource beans and exposing them

-beans, which transparently enroll in the
+as regular ConnectionFactory and DataSource beans, which transparently enroll in the

 distributed transaction.
 DataSource and JMS auto-configuration use JTA variants, provided

-bean and appropriate XA wrapper beans registered
+you have a JtaTransactionManager bean and appropriate XA wrapper beans registered

-within your ApplicationContext
+within your ApplicationContext.

 The BitronixXAConnectionFactoryWrapper and BitronixXADataSourceWrapper provide good examples of how to write XA wrappers.